About me.

 I helped maintain all the automated theatres (Film and Slide projectors back then!) and I apprenticed on the twin 70mm Stereo 3D projectors.
 I also got to help build and install a custom built 3D Laser projection system as well . (you got it "Laser Pink Floyd"!).
 I completely redesigned and installed all the exhibit lighting for the facility resulting in significant energy savings and reduced maintenance.

-During this time I was contracted by Ontario Hydro where I helped them to perform energy audits, specifying energy efficient lighting systems, for most public facilities in the North, such as Schools, Hospitals, and Civic buildings.
-I also re-designed the outdoor lighting at all of Ontario Hydro's transformer stations and the interior lighting of their facilities as well.
+During this time I was also contracted by Ontario Hydro where I helped them to perform energy audits, specifying energy efficient lighting systems, for most public facilities in the North, such as Schools, Hospitals, Civic buildings, and major industrial and mining operational facilities.
+I also re-designed the outdoor lighting at all of Ontario Hydro's transformer stations and the interior lighting of their facilities in the northern district as well.

 …

-In the early 90's I was hired to work with the Gov't of Manitoba, and Ducks Unlimited Canada, to build the Oak Hammock Marsh Interpretive Centre, just north of Winnipeg, MB.
+In the early '91, I was asked, and subsequently accepted, to work with the Gov't of Manitoba, and Ducks Unlimited Canada, to build the Oak Hammock Marsh Interpretive Centre, just north of Winnipeg, MB.

 I was the Head of Design & Production from the project inception to the opening, 2yrs. later, on time and under budget.
 I was able to help run the facility, establish a national exhibit plan for D.U., and I learned a lot about wetlands, ducks and geese, and nature conservancy in general.